La5te2/ChessAI/Eleginus.md

 \end{cases}
 $$

-Under this map, Black's perspective uses a vertical reflection that preserves files.
+The map represents Black's perspective by a vertical reflection that preserves files.
 Eleginus then combines the oriented square with perspective-relative ownership.
 Piece types are ordered as pawn, knight, bishop, rook, queen and king, and the perspective-relative category of piece $p$ is